Text2Model: Modeling Copilots for Text-to-Model Translation: Introduction

 \section{Introduction}

-Optimization Technology has achieved significant advancements, ranging from dramatic improvements in solver efficiency to the development of high-level modelling languages to enhance usability.
+Optimization Technology has achieved significant advancements, ranging from dramatic improvements in solver efficiency to the development of high-level modelling languages.
 Nevertheless, the fundamental decision-making framework has remained unchanged for decades, adhering to the de facto \textit{model-and-run strategy}.
-Within this status quo, users are required to manually convert problem descriptions into optimization models, which are subsequently processed by solvers to obtain solutions.
+Within this status quo, users are required to manually convert problem descriptions into formal models, which are subsequently processed by solvers to obtain solutions.

 Over the years, high-level modeling languages such as \textsc{MiniZinc}~\citep{minizinc}, CPMpy~\citep{guns2019increasing}, and GAMS~\citep{Bussieck2004} have partially addressed the accessibility challenge by providing solver-agnostic approaches that are powerful and flexible.
 These modelling frameworks enable practitioners to focus on describing their problems without worrying about specific solution methods, making them especially useful for real-world applications, where requirements often change over time.
 However, the cognitive barrier of translating problem descriptions into formal constraint models persists.
 This barrier is particularly acute, as domain experts who deeply understand their problem domain often lack the specialized knowledge required for formal modeling.
 The resulting dependency on modeling experts creates operational bottlenecks and can lead to misinterpretation of domain-specific requirements during the translation process.